kushguptacse/java-interview-help/README.md

 18. we can only do rollback on un-committed commands. once commit is done it is saved permanently.<br>
 19. we can delete data from 2 tables simulatenously by using delete query and join those 2 tables.<br>
 20. **Delete duplicate records->** first using count, group by and having we can find duplicate rows. then use delete query along with in clause and max function to remove one of them. complete example https://www.sqlshack.com/different-ways-to-sql-delete-duplicate-rows-from-a-sql-table/<br>
+21. to identify which query is taking long time?

 ### AWS
 1. Regions -> aws services are spread across multiple locations and they are called regions.</br>